 How to Roast Eggplant Cubes

-- 1 lb eggplant (you can fit up to 2 lbs. eggplant per baking sheet if you want to double the recipe)
+- 1 pound eggplant (you can fit up to 2 lbs. eggplant per baking sheet if you want to double the recipe)

 - Optional ingredients: black pepper, your favorite seasonings

 - Peel the eggplant.
 You can either peel it completely, or leave a few strips of skin on for texture.
 If you're planning on eating them as-is or using them as a meat or pasta substitute, peel them completely.
 If you're simmering them in sauce or adding them to a cooked salad, leave a few strips of skin on to help the eggplant keep its shape during cooking.

 - Place the eggplant pieces in a colander and sprinkle with salt, tossing the pieces with your hands as you sprinkle to make sure all the pieces are evenly coated.
 Allow the eggplant to stand at room temperature for 30-45 minutes till beads of liquid form on the surface.
 Rinse the eggplant thoroughly and pat dry.
 This salting process helps to remove any bitterness from the eggplant.
 Note-- if you're using younger, smaller eggplants it's pretty rare to get a bitter one, so you can skip the salting to save on time!